 If they don't accept the flyer, the hander-out puts it at the bottom of the stack and offers a fresh flyer to the next person.
-Nobody will accept a flyer that they saw being rejected by the person right in front of them.
+Nobody will accept a flyer that he or she saw being rejected by the person right in front of him or her.